 Take steps to prevent mpox like getting vaccinated if you are exposed or are at higher risk of being exposed.

-• If you are interested in receiving the mpox vaccine at the Carroll County Health Department, please call 410-876-4771.
+- If you are interested in receiving the mpox vaccine at the Carroll County Health Department, please check our Adult Vaccines page for availability.
 Getting the recommended 2 doses of vaccine 28 days apart offers the best protection from serious mpox illness.

 Learn more about mpox vaccination, prevention, symptoms, and what to do if you get sick.